 On January 4, 2016, Reclaim The Records submitted a new York State Freedom of Information Law (FOIL) request to the New York State Department of Health for a copy of the entire New York State death index, from June 1880 through December 31, 1956.
 We requested the index only in this FOIL request.

 And seventeen months later, we won the records!
-Full information is here, in our latest newsletter.

 The full text of our request is available below, and also available to follow on the MuckRock website:

 To Whom It May Concern: